WordPress/gutenberg/packages/react-native-editor/__device-tests__/README.md

 -   If you only changed JS app code you can run only `test:e2e:bundle:(ios|android)` followed by `device-tests:local`
 -   If you didn't change native or JS app code but only have modified e2e tests under `__device-tests__` you only need to re-rerun `device-tests:local` which uses the pre-built native and JS app code
--   If it's the case you don't want to run the full suite and want to run a specific file or files you can run `TEST_RN_PLATFORM=android npm run native device-tests <pattern>` where the pattern can just be the file name.
+-   If it's the case you don't want to run the full suite and want to run a specific file or files you can run `TEST_RN_PLATFORM=android pnpm native device-tests <pattern>` where the pattern can just be the file name.

 ### Debugging